Whatever happens, make sure your dog can get the care they need by picking an insurance policy you can trust.

 At Petplan, we offer two types of policies: lifetime and time-limited.

-Our Covered For Life® policy is a lifetime policy, which enables you to claim for ongoing conditions.
+Our Covered For Life® policy is a lifetime policy, which enables you to claim for ongoing conditions up to a limit of £4,000, £7,000 or £12,000 depending on the level of cover you choose.
 We cover both illness and injuries year after year, as long as you renew your policy with no break in cover.

 Time-limited policies allow you to claim for each illness or injury for up to 12 months or £3,000.
 Once you have reached either the time or monetary limit, the condition will be excluded from your policy and you will need to cover any further costs yourself.